-Selected students are sent to two countries for one academic year each and study one particular major field.
-By studying in two different countries, students are able to compare the cross-cultural influences regarding the selected field.
-Students are able to make their own study plans.
+Selected students are sent to two countries for one academic year each and study one particular field.
+By studying in two different countries, students are able to compare the cross-cultural perspectives on the selected field.

 |Period||2 academic years|

 Selected Kansai Gaidai students are sent to our affiliated institutions under student exchange agreements on the basis of reciprocity.
-In most cases, KG students enroll in regular undergraduate courses, while their counterpart international students study in the Asian Studies Program at Kansai Gaidai.
+In most cases, KG students enroll in regular undergraduate courses, while their counterpart international students study at Kansai Gaidai.
 In some countries, KG students take language/area studies courses.